alexcowan/software-development-class/README.md

 Category | Due Date | Percent of Final Grade
 ------------ | ------------- |  -------------
-Attendance, Participation, & Peer Reviews | Every day/ongoing | 30
+Attendance & Participation | Every day/ongoing | 50
-Completion of Individual Assignments | (as stated on Canvas) | 30 Team Project- Working Software | Exam period | 25
+Team Project- Working Software | Exam period | 35
 Team Project- Portfolio Entry | Exam period | 15

-**Attendance, Participation, & Peer Reviews: 30%**
+**Attendance & Participation: 30%**
 My objective is to provide a stimulating environment for you to learn the process of software development.
-This portion of your grade includes the following: being prepared for class (assignments, background work on CodeAcademy) on-time attendance participating in classroom exercises and discussions posting questions, responses, and ideas to the forum (on Piazza)
+This portion of your grade includes the following: being prepared for class: understand the topics at hand and being able to discuss your work and your team's work on-time, full attendance posting questions, responses, and ideas to the forum (on Piazza)

 I expect you to inform me before class if you will be missing.
 Absences for reasons other than illness for which I do not receive prior notice will count against your class participation grade.

-Since this class is fundamentally experiential and about doing (vs. just discussing), your work in peer review is an important part of your learning experience and grade.
-You will each have an assigned peer from outside your team and your peer review notes are a part of this portion of your grade.

-**Completion of Individual Assignments: 30%**
-This includes on-time completion of the CodeAcademy lessons as well as related assignments on your project (submitted via Canvas).

-**Team Project- Working Software: 25%**
+**Team Project- Working Software: 35%**
 This is your final team deliverable in the form of working software on your WordPress site.

 **Team Project- Portfolio Entry: 25%**
-This is your team explanation of what you did and why in the form of a portfolio entry on Behance or a similar platform.
+This is your team explanation of what you did and why in the form of a portfolio entry on Behance.

 <h2>Where Things Are</h2>
 The following table describes the location of resources for the class.